 Thin, disposable, sterile needles are inserted in acupuncture, trigger, or ashi points located throughout the body.
 This stimulates the body’s healing response and helps with pain relief.
 Needling may sometimes cause a tingling sensation and/or, a dull, heavy or aching feeling.
 Usually, the treatment is relaxing and not painful.
 The needles are left in place for about 15-30 minutes and may be manipulated after insertion.
 Acupuncture techniques may include traditional body needling, electric, and auricular (ear) acupuncture.

 Electrostimulation can be used along with acupuncture to address musculoskeletal pain.
 This treatment uses small electrodes attached to the acupuncture needles to send an electrical impulse into the muscle.

 A spring-loaded acupressure tool or solid hand probe is used to apply pressure to specific points on the body.
 This stimulates the body’s healing response and can help with pain relief.
 Acupressure is also sometimes used to confirm the location of a point to be needled.
 Acupressure may be used as part of a treatment and where appropriate taught for self-client care.

-In ancient times, cupping was used for respiratory conditions, but it has evolved over the years for the treatment of pain relief and musculoskeletal injuries, such as sprains, back strains, and inflammation.
+Ancient Egyptians used cupping over 5,500 years ago, and the therapy spread to cultures around the world.
+It was used for respiratory conditions, but it has evolved over the years for the treatment of pain relief and musculoskeletal injuries, such as sprains, back strains, and inflammation.

 Cupping involves placing plastic, silicon, or glass suctioning cups on the body.
 Inside the cup, a suction force pulls skin upward.
-Your body treats the cupping area like an injury and sends blood to the area to stimulate the healing process.
+Your body treats the cupping area like a micro trauma and sends blood to the area to stimulate the healing process.
 Cupping may leave marks of small bruising that generally disappear after several days to a week.
-For some patients, cupping can complement an existing treatment plan.

 K-Taping or Kinesiology Tape (Extra charge)